k-nuth/node-exe/README.md

 ## Documentation

-In you want to tune the installation for better performance, please refer to the [documentation](https://k-nuth.github.io/docs/content/user_guide/advanced_installation.html).
+For more more detailed instructions, please refer to our [documentation](https://k-nuth.github.io/docs/).

 ## Changelog